Section 8 Waiting List to Open June 1, 2023

 Can an occupant stay in their present unit and still get assistance?

 Yes!
-If the occupant is eligible, the unit meets minimum standards, and the rent plus utilities to be paid directly by the tenant is at or below Rent Reasonableness limits.
+If the occupant is eligible, the unit meets minimum standards, and the rent plus utilities to be paid directly by the tenant is at or below the tenant's rent.